The Cry It Out Method: How It Works

 FAQs:

-Before your first night of sleep training, you should make sure your baby’s bedroom is dark, the temperature is between 68-72° F, and there’s no outside noise to distract them.
+Before your first night of sleep training, you should make sure your baby’s bedroom is dark, the temperature is between 68-72° F (20-22° C) and there’s no outside noise to distract them.
 Next, go through your calming bedtime routine to settle your baby emotionally and physically.
 Finally, put your baby on their back in their crib and step away.
-If your baby cries, let them go until they fall asleep.
+If your baby protests, give them space to settle themselves until they fall asleep.

 You will not physically check on your baby during cry it out unless they seem to be in danger, sick, or experiencing colic.
 We understand this can be hard – no one wants to listen to their baby cry – but cry it out is the fastest sleep training method, and we promise crying does not hurt your baby.
 To help ease your mind, we suggest watching through a baby monitor.

-As long as your baby isn’t hungry, sick or injured, it’s fine to leave your baby to cry for an hour or more, this is an essential aspect of the Cry It Out sleep training method.
-While we understand it’s hard to hear your baby cry, rest assured that crying does not hurt your baby.
+As long as your baby isn’t hungry, sick, in an unsafe position, or injured, it’s fine to leave your baby to cry for an hour or more.
+Letting your baby calm themselves is an essential aspect of the Cry It Out sleep training method.
+While we understand it’s hard to hear your baby cry, rest assured that crying does not hurt them.

 Thank you!
 Your submission has been received!